-21st CCLC sites will report how many Adult Family Members participated in Family Engagement/Family Literacy and Related Services on state and federal reports.
-Family member may include parents, grandparents, foster parents, guardians, and other adults serving in a supportive role of a 21st CCLC participant.
+Arizona's 21st CCLC program will report how many Adult Family Members participated in Family Engagement/Family Literacy and Related Services on state and federal reports.
+Family members may include parents, grandparents, foster parents, guardians, and other adults serving in a supportive role of a 21st CCLC participant.